united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

-+++
-title = "3.
-Data Acquisition and Manipulation" menuTitle = "3.
-Data Acquisition and Manipulation" description = "Format raw data into the UMH data model using node-red." weight = 3000
-+++
+---
+title: "3.
+Data Acquisition and Manipulation"
+menuTitle: "3.
+Data Acquisition and Manipulation"
+description: |
+   Learn how to connect various different data sources to the UMH and how to format the data into the UMH data model.
+weight: 3000
+---